-Cassowaries stand between 1.5-2 metres in height and both sexes are simular in appearance.
+Cassowaries stand between 1.5-2 metres in height with both sexes similar in appearance.
 Adults are striking with their glossy black plumage and bright blue neck with touches of red.
 The female is larger than the male and is also the more aggressive of the two.
 Cassowaries are the heaviest bird in Australia.

 Age: 25 Years (DOB 30/12/1989)

-Beepa was born in captivity at Fauna Sanctuary in December 1989.
-When he was three years old he moved to Australia Zoo and has been with us ever since.
-As far as a Cassowary goes, we consider Beepa to be quite placid (especially compared to some of our others!!) and hopefully the new female Cassowary will appreciate his easy going nature as much as we do!
+Beepa is a captive born cassowary moved to Australia Zoo at three years of age.
+As far as a cassowary goes, we consider Beepa to be quite placid.
+We are hopefully the female cassowaries will appreciate his easy going nature as much as we do!

-Rocky was named after the Rockhampton Zoo where he originated, and he has been at Australia Zoo since 2002 and is a very important member of our Endangered Species Breeding Program for cassowaries.
-We have paired him up with our largest, most impressive, some what cranky but absolutely beautiful female cassowary we call 'Stomp'.
+Rocky was named after the Rockhampton Zoo.
+He has been at Australia Zoo since 2002 and is a very important member of our Endangered Species Breeding Program for cassowaries.
+We have paired him up with our largest, most impressive and of course, absolutely beautiful female cassowary we call Stomp.
 Their positive behaviour has us very excited and very hopeful this breeding season will be a successful one!

 Age: 26 Years (DOB 1/1/1989)

 Stomp!
 Her name says it all!
 If this lady got hold of you, you'd be in big trouble.
-This long legged beauty has been with us since 1992 and until last year she'd never been 'kissed'!
-That's until she met 'Rocky' anyway!
+This long legged beauty has been with us since 1992.
 Stomp certainly seems to have a soft spot for Rocky and we hope by the end of the breeding season, we will have a story to tell!